 Consider local SIM cards or an eSIM for simple data and calls.
 Explore VPNs like NordVPN or ExpressVPN for secure browsing.

 Insect repellent works well, especially if you visit parks, walk near the lake or river in the evenings, or go hiking in warmer months.
 Sun protection is also important: High SPF sunscreen, a hat, and Sunglasses protect you from the sun's rays.
-Water purification options are not essential for municipal water in Zurich, as it is potable.
+Water purification options are not essential for tap water in Zurich, as it is potable.

 If photography is a passion, ensure you have the right accessories to capture all of Zurich's beauty without interruption.